solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

             merkle_tree: ctx.accounts.merkle_tree.to_account_info(), // The Merkle tree account to be modified
             noop: ctx.accounts.log_wrapper.to_account_info(), // The noop program to log data },
-        signer_seeds, // The seeds for PDA signing
+        signers_seeds, // The seeds for PDAs signing );
-    );

     // CPI call to append the leaf node to the Merkle tree